(Enter)

 2025

-Burchill / McCamley’s work is held extensively in public and private collections, including the National Gallery of Australia, Canberra; Art Gallery of New South Wales, Sydney; National Gallery of Victoria, Melbourne; Art Gallery of Western Australia, Perth; Queensland Art Gallery, Brisbane; Monash University Collection, Melbourne; Bendigo Art Gallery, Bendigo; Griffith University, Brisbane; Heide Museum of Modern Art, Melbourne; and Artbank Australia.****
+Burchill / McCamley’s work is held in numerous public and private collections, including the National Gallery of Australia, Canberra; Art Gallery of New South Wales, Sydney; National Gallery of Victoria, Melbourne; Art Gallery of Western Australia, Perth; Queensland Art Gallery, Brisbane; Monash University Collection, Melbourne; Bendigo Art Gallery, Bendigo; Griffith University, Brisbane; Heide Museum of Modern Art, Melbourne; Tasmanian Museum and Art Gallery, Hobart; and Artbank Australia.

 Artworks